By Gavin Curtis

 These trends are all aspects of a reinspired office space that law firms should consider in order to be the most competitive and successful.
 A best approach is to start the renovation process at least 18 months prior to the current lease expiration, having decision-makers connect with an architect, who may need to spend two or three months analyzing the square footage needs.

 Another major concept to consider is how a firm will embrace remote work.
 What will that look like at your firm?
 Will you convert to standard-size offices or keep a few larger spaces for senior partners?
 How does the technology capacity and utilization need to evolve?
 This process can take longer than you might expect, depending on how quickly the decision-makers can come to an agreement.

 We encourage you to take a look at the research and know what the trends and possibilities are while keeping your future needs at the forefront.
 The model of hybrid work has already brought many changes to the law office landscape, and other transformations could be right around the corner.
 To create a space that will retain and attract the brightest legal minds of tomorrow, it’s best to start planning today.

 At Hughes Marino, we pride ourselves on being a valuable partner in negotiating a lease, planning, design and construction project management.
 Our experts are knowledgeable about today’s law firm leases and trends, and know the best practices to guide your firm to the best spaces for your continued growth and success.

-Gavin Curtis is a senior vice president at Hughes Marino, an award-winning commercial real estate company with offices across the nation.
+Gavin Curtis is a senior vice president at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
 Contact Gavin at 1-844-662-6635 or firstname.lastname@example.org to learn more.